 That’s where More Home Slice comes in.
 Literally located next door, you can’t order from the whole menu, but you can pick up a slice (enough for most kids) or two (enough for most adults) and even a beer.
 There is limited, barstool seating inside, but usually plenty of people eating outside wherever they can find a spot to sit.
 Although Home Slice does has a lot, we find it’s usually full, but there is overflow parking at a church lot a block away and we have almost always found parking there.

-From Home Slice, we might stop to take a photo across the street at the painted wall by Hey Cupcake which reads “Smile even if you don’t want to” and then cross the street to check out the stores.
 Tesoros is one of my favorites, with a lot of imports from Latin America and other countries.
 (Tip: If you just want to go there, they have a small parking lot out back.)
 Out-of-town guests (and kids of all ages) enjoy Lucy in Disguise With Diamonds, a great costume store with a mind-boggling selection of accessories.
-My husband’s favorite spot is Uncommon Objects, which has an impressive array of antique and vintage items.

 Another fave spot with guests is Allen’s Boots, where the aroma of leather wafts out when you open the door to enter.
 Usually by this point, my kid is ready to go to his favorite place, so we head to Big Top Candy Shop, where he can choose his sugary treat.
 Usually, he stocks up on Pop Rocks, bulk candy and a few boxes of his favorite things, and we ration the spoils for the next week or two.

-Don’t forget that South Congress is transformed for First Thursday, a popular monthly event taking place — you guessed it — the first Thursday of each month which is billed as “one big block party” with store specials, free drinks and later closing times for businesses.
+Don’t forget that South Congress is transformed for First Thursday, a popular monthly event taking place — you guessed it — the first Thursday of each month which is billed as “one big block party” with store specials, free drinks, live music at many locations and later closing times for businesses.